M-Chojnacki6/ADP_project/README.md

 - Prepare set of examples.

 Additional functionalities:
+- Option for the user to define species for an outgroup
 - Adding supertrees (fasturec)
 - Cutoff for number of sequences / number of genomes
 - Type of consensus and cutoff to consensus